Assistance programs in Carroll and Madison Counties Arkansas.

 The Office of Human Concern community action agency provides assistance to struggling families and the working poor.
 Long term stability is part of the family development service, and it is a form of case management.
 The non-profit will also have grants for paying utility and air conditioning bills from LIHEAP, and it can be combined with energy conservation programs.

 While much more limited, qualified residents in counties such as Madison may be able to receive help in paying for a security deposit or maybe late rent payment from OHC, and a program known as ESG is what allows this.
 Other services include Meals on Wheels for seniors and the disabled as well as free food from local pantries and soup kitchens, including at Christmas.
-Click here programs from Office of Human Concern.
+Find more information on programs from Office of Human Concern.

 Boston Mountain Rural Health Center offers patients access to a sliding fee scale, and the community clinic provides patients access to primary medical, dental and preventative health services.
-They can also refer patients to other dental centers in Arkansas.
-Click here for more information.
+Most patients are low income or uninsured.
+They can also refer patients to other dental centers in Arkansas, and find free Arkansas dental clinics to apply at for more information.
 Hunstville Arkansas based, dial (479) 448-3796

 Eureka Christian Health Outreach is another low income health care center in Madison and Carrol County Arkansas.
 Call (479) 253-5547.